 The Trans Doe Task Force was created to research cold cases in which the subject may have been transgender or gender-variant.
 TDTF also advises and educates the public, media, and law enforcement regarding the needs of and sensitive differences between Trans Doe cases and other Doe cases.
 The TDTF also reaches out to assist law enforcement departments, medical examiners, and forensic anthropologists with getting their cases submitted for forensic genealogy.

-Transgender and gender variant people are disproportionately targeted in violent crimes, and have a higher suicide rate.
+Transgender and gender-variant people are disproportionately targeted in violent crimes, and have a higher suicide rate.
 They are more likely to be estranged from their families or end up vulnerable without adequate support.
-There are likely to be hundreds of transgender Does filed in cold case files as either Jane or John, which may or may not match the gender they lived under or the descriptions anyone looking for them may have given.
-We will seek out and find these individuals who have slipped through the cracks, so that they can have a chance of being identified by the DNA Doe Project.
+There are likely to be hundreds of transgender Does filed in cold case files as either “Jane” or “John,” which may or may not match the gender they lived under or the descriptions anyone looking for them may have given.
+We will seek out and find these individuals who have slipped through the cracks so that they can have a chance of being identified using the latest advances in forensic science and technology.

 Trans Doe Task Force is administered by Redgrave Research Forensic Services LLC and is neither affiliated with nor sponsored by the DNA Doe Project.